Page Table of Contents

 - For Cloud and Email users, using these two ways to transfer files from PC to laptop.

-If you have more questions in file transfer, migrate installed programs or move games to another drive, use the Search option on the EaseUS website (https://www.easeus.com) or go to the PC-Transfer page for finding more answers.
+If you have more questions about file transfer, migrating installed programs, or moving games to another drive, use the Search option on the EaseUS website or go to the PC-Transfer page to find more answers.

 How to Transfer Files from PC to Laptop FAQs

 Do you know how to transfer files from PC to laptop?
 9 ways are provided in the guide.
 If you still have other confusions related to today's topic, keep reading.

 1. Which is the fastest way to transfer files to another PC?

 There are several ways to transfer files from to laptop.
 This article covers all the possible methods, including using software, Windows built-in tools, transfer cables, and e-mail.
 One of the fastest and most convenient ways is to use the software - EaseUS Todo PCTrans.
 It provides powerful transfer algorithms to transfer files easily.